oholiab/no_execve/README.md

 * `execve`/`fexecve` call pattern which could be monitored using eBPF.
 * patterns in linked/memory file descriptors in the `/proc` filesystem
 * Presence of `LD_PRELOAD` in environment variables
-* `fexecve` gathering by the audit subsystem, although you'd have to determine the actual content of the binary in the file descriptor in order to identify it, as there's no need for the user to be honest about the "name" for their memory-backed fd.
+* `fexecve` gathering by eBPF, although you'd have to determine the actual content of the binary in the file descriptor in order to identify it, as there's no need for the user to be honest about the "name" for their memory-backed fd.
+  * Notably I've *not* suggested using the audit subsystem for this because unlike its BSD cousins, Linux implements `fexecve` as a userspace function instead of a syscall, meaning it's not visible to the audit subsystem or `strace`.

 # Followup work
 ## Errata and questions